 Appeals are considered in the first instance at the Formal Stage of the appeals process.
-If the case is to be fully considered at the Formal Stage, this will happen at a special meeting, with the decisions taken by an Appeals Chair, in conjunction with one other member of the Committee.
+If the case is to be considered by an Appeals Chair at the Formal Stage, this will happen at a special meeting, with the decisions taken by an Appeals Chair, in conjunction with one other member of the Committee.

-The Formal Stage consists of three parts (A to C below):
+The Formal Stage consists of two parts (A and B below):